zitadel/zitadel/docs/docs/legal/privacy-policy.md

 ## Cookies

 Our websites use cookies.
-These are small text files that make it possible to store specific information related to the user on the user&#39;s terminal device while the user is using the website.
+These are small text files that make it possible to store specific information related to the user on the user's terminal device while the user is using the website.
 Cookies enable us, in particular, to offer a single sign-on procedure, to control the performance of our services, but also to make our offer more customer-friendly.
 Cookies remain stored beyond the end of a browser session and can be retrieved when the user visits the site again.

 In particular, we use the following cookies to provide our services: